Hyacinth plants are starting to become more and more common. As of late, these plants have started being given away as gifts.

 Keep the pot in this spot until the spring.
 Don’t even touch the plant until spring has arrived.

-When spring finally comes, it’s going to be best to gradually expose the hyacinth to light.
+When spring finally comes, it’s going to be best to gradually expose it to light.
 You’ll start to see new shoots sprout.

 Hyacinths get bigger each year by sending up daughter shoots.
-This means that you might need to move the hyacinth to a bigger pot.
+This means that you might need to move it to a bigger pot.

 You’ll want to repot the hyacinth while it’s still dormant if it needs a bigger pot.
 Once this is done, you’ll just be able to care for the plant as usual and watch it start to bloom when the time is right.

 Of course, there are other problems that can cause hyacinth plants to die.
-If you think that your hyacinth looks like it’s dying far too early, then it could be that pests are to blame.
+If you think that yours looks like it’s dying far too early, it could be that pests are to blame.

 These plants have to deal with pests such as thrips fairly often.
 Thrips can be quite a nuisance because they will turn the petals brown and they might also cause the flower buds to fail to open due to the damage that they’ve done.

-If you want your hyacinth to remain healthy, then it’s imperative to protect it from thrips.
-You might need to apply insecticides to your plant to protect it from these pests and any others that might try to bother it.
+If you want your hyacinth to remain healthy, it’s imperative to protect it from these pests.
+You might need to apply insecticides to your plant to protect it from thrips and any other pests that might try to bother it.

 Some choose to wash the plant using insecticidal soap.
 Whatever you do, it’s going to be crucial to follow the directions of the insecticide product that you bought.